 Are you at risk for diabetes?

-If your answer to even one of these questions is yes, then you should get checked.
+If your answer to even one of these questions is yes, then you should consider checking your blood sugar.

 An easy test is a fingerstick blood sugar using a glucometer, a machine that measures blood sugars.
 You can buy a glucometer at any drugstore without a prescription, and they all come with a few test strips in the package.